Christina Milian Rocks Bikini Body As Home Is Burglarized Twice In One Week

 On August 27, Christina’s house was broken into and burglarized for a second time in one week, TMZ reported.

-Police said intruders entered Milian’s home both times by breaking a side bar, which triggered alarms.
+Police said intruders entered Milian’s home both times by breaking a side door, which triggered alarms.
 But authorities said they didn’t spot any of the perpetrators when they arrived at the scene of the crime.

-Christina Milian has a popular Instagram account because she often posts selfies from exotic locations when she’s filming and from picturesque spots when she’s on vacationing.
+Christina Milian has a popular Instagram account because she often posts selfies from exotic locations when she’s filming and from picturesque spots when she’s on vacation.
 Unfortunately, her social-media posts also alert potential criminals that she’s not at home, making her an easy target for theft.

 As the Inquisitr previously reported, Milian has been in the South of France this entire month with her boyfriend, Matt Pokora, a 32-year-old French singer/songwriter.